 The system was comfortable enough that it didn’t give me any setbacks in finishing the entire game.
 I find the scenario list extremely helpful for completionists like me, who’d want to unlock all the game’s endings.
 My only gripe was that there was no option to backtrack a scene.
 There is a text backlog which you can always visit in any case you missed a dialogue but there’s no way for you to go back to that particular scene.
 This became remarkably difficult while I was trying to make the correct save files.

 Localization was excellently done as expected from XSEED Games.
 I could probably only spot very few typos and spelling errors which you can surely overlook due to them being very minor.
 The game’s translation was made to match the setting’s Victorian Era.
-You can tell that besides from just purely translating the game there was a lot of research done to it as well and I really appreciate that with localization companies.
+You can tell that besides translating the game there was a lot of research done to it as well and I really appreciate that with localization companies.

 However, I’d like to point out that doing too much can also become a little off-putting.
 There was a point in the game where the heavy purple prose on dialogues turned me off, especially during the fight scenes where every kick and punch comes with a fancy monologue. (>﹏<) The accents of East Ender characters were either necessary or unnecessary.
 I understand that this was obviously to distinguish those who live within the Poor District of London, to those in the City Proper.
 But I’m a total dumbass and I f’nd ‘t ‘ard t’ an d’ur sta’n lines leik dis’.
 LOL